knaackbuilt/knaackbuilt/README.md

 ## I am currently:
 - unapologetically pro-union.
 Check out <a href="https://www.techworkersunion-1010.org/"> Tech Workers Union Local 1010 </a>!
-- The Chair of a DEIA Accessibility Sub-Committee.
-Come get me.
 - still fascinated with the power of html and that people can just *make* websites.
 - actively trying to build web things that promote equal access to information and services in Government.
 - like ~99% sure that whole page zoom (browser zoom) is a sufficient technique to meet SC 1.4.4.
 Text-only zoom is not required.